Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 sudo apt install git-all
 ```

 If you have a slow connection or are using a computer with limited disk space, use the following command instead to install only the packages necessary for the exercises in this module.
-You may omit `git.el` if Emacs isn't your default text editor:
+Omit the final parameter (`git.el`) if Emacs isn't your default text editor:

 ```bash
 sudo apt install git git-doc gitk git-gui git.el